Dust of Snow

 Summary:

-In the poem, the poet is upset and because of his bad mood, because of this, a part of his day has already been wasted.
-While he was under a hemlock tree (it is not mentioned in the poem whether the poet was passing under the tree or he was sitting under the tree), a crow, sitting on the tree, shook some fine particles of the snow on him.
-And this totally refreshed his mood.
-This is how he has saved rest part of his day from being wasted and then regretting for it.
+In the poem, the poet is in a sad and regretful mood, and he feels that a part of his day has already been wasted.
+While he was under a hemlock tree (it is not mentioned whether he was passing by or sitting under it), a crow sitting on the tree shook down some fine particles of snow on him.
+This sudden and simple incident instantly changed his mood and refreshed his mind.
+As a result, the poet was able to save the remaining part of his day from being wasted and from further regret.

 Poetic Devices